Al-Nasir Muhammad: Internal and external situations

+In February 1321, there was a serious disturbance between the Egyptian Muslim and Christian communities which developed after a few Christian churches were destroyed simultaneously in various parts of Egypt.
+This was followed by a series of fires at mosques and other buildings in Cairo.
+A few Christians were arrested while trying to set fire to some buildings and mosques, and one of them admitted that some people gathered and made rags with oil and tar in them and distributed them to some people to start fires in retaliation for the attacks on some churches.
+An-Nasir ordered the summoning of the patriarch, who condemned what happened.
+Some Muslims were arrested and rioters on both sides were punished.
+The Crusader attack on Muslim countries led to the arousal of hostility at times between Muslims and local Christians in Muslim countries.
+In response to the persecution of the Christians in Egypt and the demolition of churches, the Ethiopian emperor Amda Seyon I wrote a letter to al-Nasir Muhammad in 1325 which threatened to divert the waters of the Nile River upstream if these actions did not stop.
+Al-Nasir Muhammad treated the emperor's envoys with contempt and dismissed them.

 Though the economy of Egypt flourished during the third reign of an-Nasir, there were financial problems and a rise in prices caused by the circulation of underweight and alloyed coins.
-An-Nasir minted a few thousands new coins to replace the spurious coins.
+An-Nasir minted a few thousand new coins to replace the spurious coins.

+Relationship of the Egypt with the outside world

 Under an-Nasir the position of Egypt as a political power grew.
 Foreign delegations and kings' envoys with gifts visited Cairo frequently seeking the help and the friendship of an-Nasir.
 Among these visits were envoys from Pope John XXII and King Philip VI of France.
 The Papal envoys arrived in Cairo in June 1327 with a gift and a letter from the Pope who appealed to an-Nasir to treat the Christians well and to protect the Christian holy places and to stop his attacks against Sis.
 Those were the first envoys of a Pope to go to Egypt since the time of Sultan as-Salih Ayyub.
 In February 1330, King Philip VI sent a delegation of 120 men who appealed to an-Nasir to grant Philip the city of Jerusalem and surrounding areas along the Levantine Coast.
 An-Nasir reacted by insulting the French envoys and their King and ordered them to leave Egypt.